 Did this sudden change in choice of career upset your mom?

 Oh yes, she was quite upset with my decision.
 Mom really wanted me to go back to my engineering field, as she knew I was quite happy with my career at that time.
-When I came to Dubai to help her with the restaurant she asked me to apply for jobs worth my qualification, and I even gave some interviews, but whenever it came towards the last lap I invariably rejected the offer.
+When I came to Dubai to help her with the restaurant she asked me to apply for jobs worth my qualification, and I even gave some interviews as well, but whenever it came towards the last lap I invariably rejected the offer.
 I think I had made up my mind to manage and develop the restaurant and was mentally prepared for a new career adventure.

 How did you feel about the drastic career transition from being an engineer to a chef?

 It was definitely a huge transition.
 The fact is, I have always enjoyed being an engineer and I used to love my job too.
 But that never bothered me in taking a decision to become a chef, mainly because there was a part of me who enjoyed cooking too.
 From childhood itself, I used to help mom in the kitchen not because she asked me to but because I loved cooking and being around food.
-I remember reading a book based on restaurant management lately that says “consider having an own restaurant only if you are passionate about cooking or you have it in your family”, and in my case it fits very well with my decision.
+I remember reading a book based on restaurant management lately that says “consider having an own restaurant only if you are passionate about cooking or you have it in your family”, and in my case, it fits very well with my decision.

 Could you please give us a glimpse into your career as a chef so far.